Dubai Airshow

 The Dubai Airshow (معرض دبي للطيران) is a biennial air show held in Dubai, United Arab Emirates under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, in cooperation with Dubai Civil Aviation Authority, Dubai Airports, Dubai World Central and the UAE Armed Forces.
-It is organised by Tarsus Aerospace since 1989.
+It was organised by Tarsus Aerospace between 1989 and 2021, since then by Informa.
 The event is "open to business professionals and industry only".

 History

 1986

 The Dubai Airshow started life as Arab Air in 1986 - a small civil aviation trade show which F&E organised at the Dubai World Trade Centre.

 1989

 The first Dubai Airshow was held in 1989 at Dubai Airport, spurred on by substantial Middle East investment in civil and military aviation.
 The Dubai Airshow grew from 200 exhibitors and 25 aircraft in 1989.

 1991

-In 1991 due to the outbreak of the Gulf War the show was moved from January to November and it had a strong military focus given events in the region.
+In 1991 due to the outbreak of the Gulf War, the show was moved from January to November and it had a strong military focus given events in the region.